clementyung/clementyung.github.io/_posts/resources/2022-07-01-mod-reviews.md

 |MAT401     |Polynomial Fields and Equations                        |B      |                                                           |
 |MAT495     |Independent Reading in Mathematics                     |A+     |                                                           |

-The module MAT401 was mapped to MA4203 Galois Theory.
-The module MAT495 was mapped to an exchange enrichment module.
+MAT401 was mapped to MA4203 Galois Theory, and MAT495 was mapped to an exchange enrichment module.

 ### AY21/22 Semester 1